jwunderl/pxt-arcade/docs/courses/csintro1/loops-and-functions/intro.md

 pause(100)
 ```

-## Student Task 1: Move to the upper left corner, and move faster
+## Student Task #1: Move to the upper left corner, and move faster

 1. Load up the blocks from the previous example
-2. Make the sprite move up and to the left instead - to do so, change all movements to be in the opposite direction.
+2. Make the sprite move up and to the left instead - to do so, change all movements to be in the opposite direction
 3. Change the pause between each step to be only 50 ms, instead of 100 - we decided we want the ghost to be a little bit faster than it was

 ## Concept: Moving a sprite using loops (introduce the repeat block)